 Northwestern College to present chamber ensembles concert

-Northwestern College chamber ensembles will present a concert on Monday, Nov.
-25, at 7:30 p.m. in Christ Chapel.
-The concert, which will include a variety of music performed by three string ensembles and a brass quintet, is free and open to the public.
+Northwestern College chamber ensembles will present a concert on Friday, Dec.
+11, at 7:30 p.m. in Christ Chapel.
+The concert, featuring the trombone ensemble and saxophone quartet, is free and open to the public.

 |Participate in music at Northwestern|

 Northwestern’s music department has a tradition of dynamic performances, outstanding faculty and standout educational experiences in an environment committed to glorifying God.
 Students can audition for one or more of 10 ensembles, having the opportunity to tour around the world and perform in the award-winning Christ Chapel.